anirudhabiswal66/my-cool-website/readme.md

 Hello, This is my first commit.
-I am learning Git and merging
+I am learning Git and merging and rebasing